Language and Literature - Scandinavia

 - Overview of Norwegian Literature (at Wikipedia) - crowd-sourced reference work with references and added links.

 - Språkbankens konkordanser på Internet (University of Gothenburg, Sweden) - concordance database with string searching of many a literary, journalistic, and historical corpus of Swedish texts.

 - Svenska Akademiens Ordbok - Dictionary of the Swedish Academy.

 - Swedish Course (by Björn Engdahl) - a paced course for Swedish that includes audio files and (horrors!) a "final exam."
-The course has also been translated into Spanish, German, and Dutch.

 - Projekt Källtext - medieval Swedish literature and a dictionary of medieval Swedish.

 - Svensk Bokhandel - serial publication with basic literary information, including book reviews, articles and prizes.

 - Overview of Swedish Literature (at Wikipedia) - crowd-sourced reference work with references and added links.

 See Scandinavian Reference Shelf for further dictionaries and encyclopedias.

 - All Nobel literature prize winners A reverse chronological list.